Benefiting from over 30 years’ experience, Fitzwilliam Institute’s Online Diploma in Public Relations course features:

 Management's Role in Communicating.
 Public Relations' Function as Management Counsellor.
 The Internal Communication Process in Organisations.
 The Senior Management Team.
 The Business Plan, and where Public Relations fits into it.
 Public Relations' input into Corporate Productions - Ideas, Budgets, Commissioning, Managing Subcontracted Work.

-The increasing Importance of Corporate Social Responsibility, Globally and in UK.
+The increasing Importance of Corporate Social Responsibility, Globally.
 The Ethics of CSR.
 CSR as an Integral Element of Overall Business Strategy.

 Event Management Planning, Co-ordinating Events, Marketing Events, Event Risk Management, Corporate Event Management, Organising Conferences, Exhibition Management and Sporting Event Management.